 In 1807, Seth moved to Plymouth.
 There he joined Eli Terry and Silas Hoadley in a business of making clocks at a wholesale rate.
 Seth mainly worked on fitting the wheels and different clock parts together.
 From 1807 until 1810, they made 4000 clocks of the "hang-up" or "wag-on-the wall" type.
 These clocks did not have cases, but buyers who wanted cases for their clocks hired carpenters to build what they called "grandfather cases" for them.

-In 1810, Thomas and Hoadley bought out Terry's share of the company, by then the most successful clockmaking firm in the country, and worked together until 1812.
-At that time Seth Thomas sold out his share of the company to Hoadley, and went into business on his own in Plymouth Hollow.
+In 1810, Thomas and Hoadley, for $6,000, bought out Terry's share of the company, by then the most successful clockmaking firm in the country, and worked together until 1812.
+On December 4, 1813, Seth Thomas sold out his share of the company to Hoadley for $2,000, and went into business on his own in Plymouth Hollow on land he purchased from a former apprentice of Eli Terry.
+The land included a clock factory and was conveniently located near Eli Terry's new shop (where was the non-compete agreement?).

 Thomas continued Clark’s wooden movement tall clock production, and about 1817 began making the wooden movement shelf clock.
 These were cased in pillar and scroll cases until 1830, when the bronze looking glass and other styles became popular.
 In 1842, brass movements were introduced, and first cased in the popular O.G. case (which was made until 1913).
 Wood movements were phased out in 1845.